mihaiconstantin/webskel/README.md

    - related to smooth scrolling: page *jumps* when clicking on a menu link that is already scrolled into viewport
    - related to blog cards: change from column-wise card order to row-wise
 3. Improvements:
+   - add proper `og` tags to all pages
    - add browsers checks and middleware to detect IE version and insert polyfill scripts (*low priority*)

 ## License